Business Size Does Not Deter Cybercrime

 What if your company doesn't have a certified cybersecurity incident responder team and cyber intelligence experts?
 The solution in this situation is not to look away and hope that your organization can be one of the small minority that isn't hacked.

-Today's MSSPs are doing more than simple monitoring.
+Today's MSPs are doing more than simple monitoring.
 It is possible to have less than 250 employees and have the right cybersecurity environment for your company.
-MSSPs have certified and trained cyber professionals that harness the latest innovations to provide services to SMBs that don't break the budget.
+MSPs have certified and trained cyber professionals that harness the latest innovations to provide services to SMBs that don't break the budget.
 If it was choice between creating an in-house team for cybersecurity and risking the $3 million average attack cost, you might need to pause and weigh the options.
 For a fraction of that cost, organizations can outsource their cybersecurity and be protected.

 When you are ready, we know a company with over 40 years of business experience, expanding technology partnerships, and a commitment to security you can count on.
 Schedule your free security assessment.